College Level Exam Program (CLEP®)

 * For each of the world language exams, you’ll take 1 exam and the score determines the number of credits awarded.
 ACE recommends 6 semester hours of credit for mastery of Level 1 content (a score of 50) and 9 semester hours of credit for mastery of both Levels 1 and 2 (a score of 59 on the French Language, 60 on the German Language, 63 on the Spanish Language, and 65 on Spanish with Writing).

-The best strategy we’ve found after tens of thousands of homeschoolers have successfully passed a CLEP exam, is to layer CLEP prep material in with your regular homeschool curriculum.
-When done this way, your teen gets the best of both worlds: a rock solid honors level homeschool class and an opportunity for free college credit.
+I’ve been teaching parents how to build their own CLEP course through layering since 2012.
+This is the best strategy I’ve found after tens of thousands of homeschoolers have successfully passed a CLEP exam, and it’s the strategy I used to earn 60 CLEP credits myself.
+When done this way, your teen gets the best of both worlds: a rock-solid honors-level homeschool class and an opportunity for free college credit.

 This method awards high school credit regardless of whether or not they pass the CLEP.